pietervdvn/MapComplete/Docs/URL_Parameters.md

  layer-<layer-id>
 ------------------

- Wether or not the layer with id <layer-id> is shown The default value is _true_
+ Wether or not the layer with id <layer-id> is shown The default value is _true_ Generated from QueryParameters